How Heat Pumps Work and How Much You Save on Heating

 | Electric baseboard | 100% (COP 1) | No |

-See the full heat pump vs gas furnace comparison.
+For the head-to-head on running costs, see the full heat pump vs gas furnace comparison.

 Frequently asked questions